antoniofull/thexpatmagazine.com/src/pages/blog/2018-04-17-from-brazil-to-malaysia.md

 #### Tell us a bit more about the place where you grew up?

-<span style="font-style: inherit;">I grew up in Petrópolis a city known as Brazil’s Imperial City, located in the Rio de Janeiro State.
+I grew up in Petrópolis a city known as Brazil’s Imperial City, located in the Rio de Janeiro State.

 #### What are the main differences between your culture and the one you discovered there?